veromary/newbookoldhymns/_posts/2021-09-03-st-francis-hymns.md

 Let us glorify the living
 Spirit ever Three in One.

-And this may embed my quick typing up of the score
+Here is my quick rendition of the tune using [flat.io](https://flat.io):

 ![Tune](/img/francis.png)

 And here's the [PDF](/pdf/francis.pdf)

+If you have more information on this hymn, I would love to be able to properly credit the author and composer.